 The impact of next generation technology has recently come to the fore in the Hunter region with the arrival of the F-35 at RAAF Base Williamtown.
 The most advanced fighter jet on the planet, the F-35 creates opportunities the likes of which we’ve never seen.
 It brings an economy of its own and is creating new and exciting jobs, jobs that will employ our children’s children – smart, high value jobs.

 The arrival of the jets highlights the fact that Next Generation – which suggests skills and technology of the future – is, in fact, NOW.
-The technology is already here – and with it comes a complex set of problems requiring a complex set of Next Generation skills, best addressed by a skilled, local, homegrown workforce.
+The technology is already here – and with it comes a complex set of opportunities and challenges best addressed by a skilled, local, homegrown workforce equipped with a complex set of Next Generation skills.
 The demand for skills is urgent – we need to act now to prepare – to up-skill, re-skill, and train.

 So … What are these Next Generation problems?
 What are Next Generation skills?
 How do we ensure our workforce across all industry sectors has them?
 And how do we keep them current?